svpipaliya/bulk-rnaseq/snakemake/README.md

 ```

 ## Cluster submission of the real run :white_check_mark:
-- Once you are ready to run the workflow on the cluster, make sure the `config.yaml` in the /env/slurm/ is present in your snakemake worflow folder.
-This will be used by the  `hpc_submit.sh` submission script to read the slurm parameters that specify resources from each rule
+- Once you are ready to run the workflow on the cluster, make sure `config.yaml` within `/env/slurm/` is there in your snakemake directory.
+This will be used by  `hpc_submit.sh` submission script to read the slurm parameters that specify resources from each rule
 - :warning: Before job submission, do not forget to create a log directory (`mkdir -p log/jobs`) where the slurm error and output files will be sent.
    - If this folder is not present, serial jobs won't be submitted to the cluster and the main batch script will run indefinetly (well at least until the max-time specified) without any output/error from the rules.